ryry0/serpens/flask_electron/README.md

 1. Build the image. `cd` to this directory and run
     * `docker build -t flask-electron-base .`
-2. Run the image interactively, mount current directory so files are shared:
+2. Run the image interactively, mount src directory so source files are shared:
-    * `docker run -it -v "$(pwd):/app" flask-electron-base`
+    * `docker run -it -v "$(pwd)/src:/app/src" flask-electron-base`
+    * need to add correct flag for x11 forwarding as detailed below.
-3. This drops you into a bash shell in the folder `/app`, if you mount the directory, you may have to run `npm install` again.
+3. This drops you into a bash shell in the folder `/app`

-To run jupyter notebook:
-1. `docker run -it -p 8888:8888 -v "$(pwd):/app" flask-electron-base` to forward port 8888 to host.
-2. `jupyter notebook --ip='0.0.0.0'` The IP flag allows browsers outside the container to connect.
-Point browser to `localhost:8888`.

-To run electron
-    Use npm start
-    configured package.json to set start command to `electron . --no-sandbox` <= need to remove no-sandbox command later? or configure the docker image to log in as non-root....

-TODO:
-* Figure out how to set a persistent password.
+4. Run `npm start`.

 Instructions for GUI for Windows/WSL:
 1. Install VcXsrv and run it with default settings.
 Allow through firewall